-Want to take the job into your own hands?
+Are you one of those that just enjoys doing it all yourself?
 It’s quick and easy to whip up a “green” DIY oven-cleaning solution, according to Leslie Reichert, the Green Cleaning Coach.

 All you need for a DIY oven cleaner is 1 cup of baking soda and 2 cups of vinegar in a spray bottle.

 “Sprinkle the base of the oven with the baking soda,” Reichert explains.
 “Spray the vinegar over the baking soda to make a light foam.
-Let the foam sit as long as you can.
+Let the foam sit for as long as you can.
 Keep spraying the baking soda to keep it moist.”

 “For the side of the oven, mix some baking soda with water to make a thick paste and spread it on the sides of the oven,” she says.
-“Spray the paste with vinegar and leave it sit as long as you can.
+“Spray the paste with vinegar and leave it to sit for as long as you can.
 Wipe off the excess paste and then rinse with hot water.”

 Grime will be much easier to wipe away after this treatment.
-However, Reichert notes that you don’t want to use this method of cleaning if you plan to use your oven’s self-cleaning feature, as it can potentially damage the oven’s special coating.
+However, Reichert notes that you don’t want to use this method of cleaning if you plan to also use your oven’s self-cleaning feature, as it can potentially damage the oven’s special coating.

 There are several other combinations of pantry staples, or ingredients lying around your home, for DIY-ing your oven grime away.
 Try and test your own combinations.